Pine Mountain Settlement School

 PHILIP ROETTINGER ALBUM

-The current album consists of 68 scanned pages with multiple images on each page.
+The current web album consists of 68 scanned pages with multiple images on each page.
 The complete album is comprised of 101 pages of photographic images.
 The pages of the album have not been enhanced for color or image.
-The individual photographs as seen in PART I and PART II have been altered for quality.
+The individual photographs in PART I and PART II have been altered for quality.
 They have been color-corrected and scratches and other “noise” has been removed.

 PHILIP ROETTINGER ALBUM PART I (pages 1 – 34)

 PHILIP ROETTINGER ALBUM PART II (pages 35 – 68)

 PHILIP ROETTINGER ALBUM PART III (incomplete) (pages 68 – 101)

 The album was prepared by Elisabeth Roettinger and her friend Ethel McCullough.
 Elisabeth Roettinger was a summer worker at Pine Mountain Settlement School in 1914 and 1915.
 Her father, Philip Roettinger, served on the first board of trustees for the School.
 Ethel McCullough was also a summer worker in 1914 and was an avid photographer.
 She took many photographs of Pine Mountain and they are included in this composite album.
 See ETHEL McCULLOUGH.
 The Ethel McCullough Photograph Album [in process] duplicates some of the photographs found in this shared effort.